matoous/dzxcz/content/posts/2021_04/index.md

 Oh, and we did this crazy thing.
 Except my stomach protesting half the ride it wasn't as brutal as I expected, only long, very long.
-I left Litomerice before 8:00 and we arrived at Doubravka at 19:30 in the evening with short lunch break in Plzen to fuel up with large bowl of pasta with tuna and sauce.
+I left Litomerice before 8:00, met with Vojta around 3 hours in, we had a quick stop for a large bowl of pasta with tune and sauce and a coffee at Plzen at around 13:00 and we arrived at Doubravka at 19:30.

 {{<rawhtml>}}
 <iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/5173474635/embed/3f1ccfa1e7b96fdae87113254f1c9ee974477aac'></iframe>